kaishuu0123/rebacklogs/README.md

 ## Theming

-Re:Backlogs supports custom themes.
-You can change the color scheme from the theme picker in the header.
+Re:Backlogs supports preset themes.
+You can choose a color scheme from the application settings.
+When running with `DEMO_MODE=true`, a theme picker is also available directly in the header.

 | Clean Slate | Solar Dusk |
 |---|---|